blog image

 Revenue growth management can’t be a guessing game.
 Demand teams need to be able to create accurate baselines and statistically sound forecasts.

-The onset of AI has raised the bar when it comes to modelling data, and can free up forecasters, and their colleagues, to focus on exceptions and outliers.
-But that assumes demand teams are working with accurate historical and up to the minute data.
-They must have clear insight into the activities that underpinned results in the past, and which should shape the business in the future.
+The onset of AI has raised the bar when it comes to modeling data.
+It can effectively free up forecasters, and their colleagues, to focus on exceptions and outliers.
+But that assumes demand teams are working with accurate historical and up-to-the-minute data.
+They must have clear insight into the activities that underpinned results in the past, and those that are likely to shape the business in the future.
 And they must have the right tooling to make the most of the data.

 IT